Portland Arts & Lectures

-“By supporting readers, writers, and books, Literary Arts is doing the difficult and crucial work of building engaged communities, and for me, this is nothing short of protecting a democratic society that recognizes that you and I are deeply united by our vision of a world that is better, truer, and freer.”Min Jin Lee, Portland Arts & Lectures Author
+“By supporting readers, writers, and books, Literary Arts is doing the difficult and crucial work of building engaged communities, and for me, this is nothing short of protecting a democratic society that recognizes that you and I are deeply united by our vision of a world that is better, truer, and freer.”Min Jin Lee, 2019/20 Portland Arts & Lectures Speaker

 We provide local high school students with tickets and transportation to our concert hall events.
 Make a donation to help ensure students have access to these transformative arts experiences.